Training structure

 Faculty of Science

-Three main themes are addressed:
+Three main topics are covered:

 Functional exploration and translational research